proteanhq/protean/docs/user/domain/entity.rst

 An Entity represents an unique object in the domain model.
 Entities are identified by their unique identities that remain the same throughout its life - they are not defined by their attributes or values.
 For example, a passenger in the airline domain is an Entity.
 The passenger's identity remains the same across multiple seat bookings, even if her profile information (name, address, etc.) changes over time.

 An Entity in one domain may not be an Entity in another.
 For example, a seat is an Entity if airlines distinguish each seat uniquely on every flight.
-If passengers are not allotted specific seats, then a seat can be considered a :ref:`value_object` as one seat can be exchanged with another.
+If passengers are not allotted specific seats, then a seat can be considered a :ref:`user-value-objects` as one seat can be exchanged with another.

-In Protean, Entities are always associated with an :ref:`aggregate`, which is the root Entity that manages the cluster of related entities.
+In Protean, Entities are always associated with an :ref:`user-aggregate`, which is the root Entity that manages the cluster of related entities.

 Usage
 =====